coalesceio/External-Data-Package/README.md

 * **Field optionally enclosed by**:Character used to enclose strings
 * **Number of header lines to skip**:Number of lines at the start of the file to skip.
 * **Skip blank lines**:Boolean that specifies to skip any blank lines encountered in the data files
-* **Replace invalid characters**:Boolean that specifies whether to replace invalid UTF-8 characters with the Unicode replacement character
-* **Trim Space**:Boolean that specifies whether to remove white space from fields.
 * **Date format**:String that defines the format of date values in the data files to be loaded.
 * **Time format**:String that defines the format of time values in the data files to be loaded
 * **Timestamp format**:String that defines the format of timestamp values in the data files to be loaded.

 File Type -JSON

-* **Compression**:String (constant) that specifies the current compression algorithm for the data files to be loaded.
-* **Trim Space**:Boolean that specifies whether to remove white space from fields.
 * **Strip Outer Array**:
-* **Replace invalid characters**:Boolean that specifies whether to replace invalid UTF-8 characters with the Unicode replacement character
 * **Date format**:String that defines the format of date values in the data files to be loaded.
 * **Time format**:String that defines the format of time values in the data files to be loaded
 * **Timestamp format**:String that defines the format of timestamp values in the data files to be loaded.

-File Type -PARQUET

-* **Compression**:String (constant) that specifies the current compression algorithm for the data files to be loaded.
-* **Trim Space**:Boolean that specifies whether to remove white space from fields.
-* **Replace invalid characters**:Boolean that specifies whether to replace invalid UTF-8 characters with the Unicode replacement character

-File Type -AVRO

-* **Compression**:String (constant) that specifies the current compression algorithm for the data files to be loaded.
-* **Trim Space**:Boolean that specifies whether to remove white space from fields.
-* **Replace invalid characters**:Boolean that specifies whether to replace invalid UTF-8 characters with the Unicode replacement character

-File Type -ORC

-* **Compression**:String (constant) that specifies the current compression algorithm for the data files to be loaded.
-* **Trim Space**:Boolean that specifies whether to remove white space from fields.
-* **Replace invalid characters**:Boolean that specifies whether to replace invalid UTF-8 characters with the Unicode replacement character

-File Type -XML

-* **Replace invalid characters**:Boolean that specifies whether to replace invalid UTF-8 characters with the Unicode replacement character

 ### Copy Options